-- Possess a baccalaureate degree from an accredited college or university (degree in any field) or be in the senior year of undergraduate study (if pursuing the Fast Track Master of Healthcare Administration program). - Currently working in healthcare or have at least three years of experience in healthcare. - If the work experience has not been met, possess a baccalaureate degree in healthcare or business management; other majors must have a B or better in an accounting and statistics courses. - Have a minimum overall 3.00 GPA on a 4.00 scale or a minimum 3.20 GPA in their last 60 hours of undergraduate coursework. - The GRE is not required; however, an applicant who does not meet the GPA requirement may submit a GRE score, taken within the last five years, demonstrating a minimum earned score of: Verbal 153; Quantitative 144; Analytical 4.0. - Submit three letters of reference through the application system.
-At least one reference must be from a work supervisor or manager and one from a current/previous professor. - International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL) or 6.5 International English Language Testing System (IELTS) Score. - 8.
+- Possess a baccalaureate degree in healthcare administration or business management from a regionally-accredited college or university. - Possess a baccalaureate degree in any field from a regionally-accredited college or university.
+Must also currently work in healthcare or have at least three years of prior healthcare experience, and have a B or better in an accounting course and statistics course - 3.
+Have a minimum overall 3.00 GPA on a 4.00 scale or a minimum 3.20 GPA in the last 60 hours of undergraduate coursework. - 4.
+The GRE is not required; however, an applicant who does not meet the GPA requirement may submit a GRE score, taken within the last five years, demonstrating a minimum earned score of: Verbal 153; Quantitative 144; Analytical 4.0. - Submit three letters of reference through the application system.
+At least one reference must be from a work supervisor or manager and one from a current/previous professor. - 6.
+International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL) or 6.5 International English Language Testing System (IELTS) Score. - 7.
 Submit a video interview.
 A link will be provided upon submission of the application.